Leadership hiring when the cost of getting it wrong is measured in months, not resumes

 Private equity and venture-backed companies

-Operating Partners and Talent Partners deploy us into portfolio companies when leadership risk needs to be managed deliberately, not delegated.
+Operating and talent partners bring us into portfolio companies when leadership risk needs active management rather than delegation.

 Company leadership